 Human Services shall give necessary and reasonable assistance to ensure compliance with work requirements, including referrals for transportation and work clothes.
-Failure of an applicant/recipient to comply with these requirements without verifiable good cause will be reason for denial of assistance (RSA 165:1-b, d).
+Failure of a person to comply with these requirements without verifiable good cause will be reason for denial of assistance (RSA 165:1-b, d).